plone/plone.restapi-client/docs/actions/rules.md

 ## Add Rule

+### Mutation function

+Use the `createRuleMutation` function to get the mutation for adding a content-rule to a page.

+### Hook

-This function can be used to add a content-rule to a page.
+Use the `useCreateRule` hook to add a content-rule to a page.

-- Function name: `createRuleMutation`

 ### Parameters